 It’s funny, they seemed to have gone to a lot of effort to show off the crown jewels of their country, but I really couldn’t give a shit about things like that because it isn’t real, what I am interested in are subjects like the photograph above, simply a man travelling from one place to another or these guys mending a train track.
 This is what travelling is about, seeing the real place, not some phoney setup.

 I really wish it were possible to freely travel North Korea, but that will never be a reality, nobody will ever see inside North Korea freely and I am lucky to have even seen what I have of the country.
 It’s important to remember that you can’t choose where you are born, in some cases you can’t even choose what you believe, peoples minds are shaped by their governments, their communities and even their families.
 North Korea is an impoverished dictatorship and their citizens have no choice but to get on with life and obey, they are people who just want the best for themselves, their families and their country, they are not the enemy they are our neighbours.

 Hopefully I’ll get the next part up tomorrow.
 So many photos to sort out, and not a lot of time to do it, hope you’re enjoying these posts even if they are a little rushed.

-A photo of me and my two friends who I visited NK with, from left to right myself, Tommy and Taylor.
+A photo of me and my two friends who I visited NK with.
+From left to right: myself, Tommy, Taylor.